Do Budgies Need Sunlight? ( Complete Guide)

 Budgies are known as parrots, but did you know they’re also called parakeets?
 Originally from Australia, they’re usually thought of as outdoor pets due to their exposure to sunlight and fresh air.

 You will need to provide your budgie with the best indoor accommodations if you cannot give them a nice aviary.
-It is important that your enclosure is well-lit, has plenty of fresh air, and is always well-stocked with food and water.
+Your enclosure must be well-lit, have plenty of fresh air, and is always well-stocked with food and water.

 If you observe your bird’s feathers regularly for signs of discoloration, you will know if it is getting enough sunlight.